Frances Dickinson (musician): Vocal coaching

-Dickinson is a vocal coach for Establish Music and has worked with a number of New Zealand artists.
+Dickinson was a vocal coach and worked with a number of New Zealand artists.
 In 2013 Dickinson worked with Ruby Frost while she was a judge on New Zealand's X Factor show.
 She has also coached NZ Silver Scroll winner Lips, Six60 and actress Robyn Malcolm.

 Work with Lorde

 Dickinson was hired in 2011 by Universal Music to coach Ella Yellich-OConnor (who would later adopt the stage name Lorde) twice a week while she was signed to their label on a development deal.
 They worked together for over a year; Lorde described working with Dickinson in an interview for Rolling Stone Magazine:

 "One of the coolest things was that I could have vocal lessons twice a week," she recalls.
 "I've always had a low voice, but you can find a couple of shitty covers on YouTube from when I was 12 or whatever, and my voice is quite nasal.
 Strange tonally.
 I got to strip all that stuff back and kind of rebuild the machinery, take a lot of twang out of my sound.".

 Soon after her work with Dickinson, Lorde recorded her EP and full-length album.
 She won the award for Best Pop Solo Performance for her vocal performance on her song "Royals" at the 2014 Grammys.